SkylerAlt/ShitFuck64-SM64-experiment-repo-/README.md

+# This is a modified Repo.
+All credits go to the amazing people who helped in decompilation.

 # Super Mario 64

 - This repo contains a full decompilation of Super Mario 64 of the following releases: Japan (jp), North America (us), Europe (eu), Shindou (sh) and iQue Player (cn).